Building Your Own Trusted Execution Environments Using FPGA: Security Analysis

-Malicious hardware IPs cannot be loaded since a bitstream is signed by a trusted developer and verified before loading.
+\textbf{Malicious Hardware IPs and Peripherals.} Malicious hardware IPs cannot be loaded since a bitstream is signed by a trusted developer and verified before loading.
 Even if peripherals are malicious and send out rogue DMA requests to access sensitive memory regions, they are confined in the enclave they are assigned to.
 Therefore, a malicious peripheral can only cause limited damages.